Israel Meyer Japhet: Biography and career

 Israel Meyer Japhet was born in Kassel, Germany.
 His parents were Meyer Japhet (1782–1866) and Deborah Weinberg (1783–1843).

 At age 17, he attained his first position as a choral director and religious teacher in Wolfhagen.
 Subsequently, he held a similar position in Gudenberg, where he came into contact with Rabbi Mordechai Wetzlar.
 Wetzlar had a strong influence on Japhet's development and outlook.

-From 1852-1892, he was choir director and religious instructor for the Orthodox congregation in Frankfurt am Main.
+From 1852 to 1892, he was choir director and religious instructor for the Orthodox congregation in Frankfurt am Main.

 For his works on grammar he used new methods of teaching in his textbooks.

 In Germany, the Reform movement in Judaism was having a great effect on synagogue music.
 Composers such as Solomon Sulzer and Louis Lewandowski, wanting to emulate the use of music in churches, incorporated organs and mixed choirs into the liturgy of the Reform, and developed an elaborate compositional style.
 (Orthodox halakha forbids the use of women's voices and the use of musical instruments on the Shabbat.)
 Japhet introduced choral singing as well, since he agreed that the use of a choir provided a revitalization of synagogue prayer.
 In keeping within halakha, his choirs consisted solely of men and boys.
 Aside from halakhic issues, Japhet felt that instruments and elaborate compositions could not compare with the feelings inspired by simple melodies and music.
 He felt that tunes used by previous generations can be a source of great inspiration, and retained many known liturgical tunes.
 His liturgical musical compositions were favored because of their simplicity (making them easy to sing), and because so many were based on existing synagogue tunes that were like folk songs.
 When he published his musical compositions, Shire Jeschurun, the introduction had commendations from noted composers such as Ignaz Lachner, Giacomo Meyerbeer, Louis Spohr, and others.

 Japhet died in Frankfurt am Main.

 Family

 Japhet married Katherine Therese Seckel (1822–1899) and had 2 children, Mathilde (1852–1931) and Samuel (1858–1954).
-Mathilde married Hermann Schwab (1851–1919), who would edit several later editions of Japhet’s publications.
+Mathilde married Hermann Schwab (1851–1919), who would edit several later editions of Japhet's publications.